Ypnose/ahrf/README.md

 Maybe.
 I'm not enough confident to write a bugless script.
 Report them!
 If you notice something wrong, try to provide me an ascii file with your lines.
-I'll be able to work on it.
+I'll be able to work on/debug it.

 Copyright
 ---------